skrub-data/skrub/doc/skrub_pipeline.rst

 a value along with its name, Skrub will use that value to compute and preview the result of the expression.

->>> a = skrub.var("a", 10)
+>>> a = skrub.var("a", 10) # we pass the value 10 in addition to the name
 >>> b = skrub.var("b", 6)
 >>> c = a + b
->>> c  # we don't need to call .skb.eval anymore!
+>>> c  # now the display of c includes a preview of the result
 <BinOp: add>
 Result:
 ―――――――
 16

-Note that example values are immutable throughout the pipeline.
-This means that to change the value of a variable, we need to create the pipeline again with the new value.
+Note that seeing results for the values we provided does *not* change the fact that we are building a pipeline that we want to reuse, not just computing the result for a fixed input.
+The displayed result is only preview of the output on one example dataset.

+>>> c.skb.eval({"a": 3, "b": 2})
+5

 Composing expressions
 ~~~~~~~~~~~~~~~~~~~~~

+We create complex expressions by applying operations to simpler ones (like
+variables).
+As the operations are replayed on the actual data when the pipeline
+runs, we can use (most of) the operations that are valid for the types we will
+pass to the pipeline.

 Suppose we want to process dataframes that look like this:

 >>> import pandas as pd